eternaldensity/Sandcastle-Builder/README.md

 - Actually fixed DoN: now it doesn't crash on ONG. sorry everyone!
 - So it turned out the Panther Salve toggle was broken all along anyway
 - Also made Panther Salve blue
-- And refresh stuff when toggling it
+- And Refresh stuff when toggling it
 - And fixed the Panther Salve toggle actually because I was using an nonexistant function parameter
 - Also tested it :P
 - Multibuy Boosts renamed slightly